extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/ipf_cli/advanced_cli.rst

 ----------

-|bwc| consists of two packs to access inventory services and implement BGP workflow on the
+|bwc| consists of two packs to access bwc-topology services and implement BGP workflow on the
-default or user defined fabric.
-Inventory and Nos pack.
+default or user defined fabric. **bwc-topology** and **bwc-ipfabric** pack.
 These packs are installed, by default, with |ipf|.

 .. todo::
     Add more details/one line each on the packs